HCL-TECH-SOFTWARE/appscan-source-gradle-plugin/README.md

 # Example Usage:

 Below is an example of applying the AppScan plugin to a build.gradle for the root project of a multi-project build.
-Executing the "runscan" task will compile all java projects and execute a scan.
+Executing the ":runscan" task will compile all java projects and execute a scan.

+NOTE: It's recommended to execute the runscan task as ":runscan" so the task will only be executed once for the root project.
+Executing "runscan" will result in the runscan task executing for each project in the build, which is generally not the desired behavior.

 	apply plugin: 'com.ibm.appscan'